marcoshidalgonunes/PostgresToOpenSearch/README.md

 We can disconnect from Kafka container with the command `exit`.

-## Agregate topics into ElasticSearch
+## Agregate topics into OpenSearch

-Now we will persist the join of Students and Research tables in an ElasticSearch index.
+Now we will persist the join of Students and Research tables in an OpenSearch index.
 To do it , call the create endpoint of agregator application.

 ```
 curl -X POST http://localhost:8081/agregator

 ```

-The endpoint return counters of topics readed and written in ElasticSearch.
+The endpoint return counters of topics readed and written in OpenSearch.
 Since the write occurs only if the topic is not recorded, in subsequent runs the counters can differ.

-If needed, you can delete the ElasticSearch index calling the following endpoint.
+If needed, you can delete the OpenSearch index calling the following endpoint.

 ```
 curl -X DELETE http://localhost:8081/agregator
 ```

-## Query data from ElasticSearch
+## Query data from OpenSearch

-The api application has endpoints to query ElasticSearch data populated with agregator application.
+The api application has endpoints to query OpenSearch data populated with agregator application.

 ### Query students chances to be enrolled in a research